craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. On **LON-CL1**, signed in as **ADATUM\Administrator**.

 1. Open Edge.
-Browse to the **Microsoft 365 admin center** and sign in using the tenant owner account.
+Browse to the **Microsoft 365 admin center** and sign in as the tenant owner.

 1. In the Navigation menu, select **Health > Service health**.

 1. If there are any warnings or advisories then select on the link and read the messages.

 1. In the Navigation menu, select **Health > Message center**.

 1. Review the content.

 1. In the Navigation menu, select **Reports > Usage**.

 1. Review the content.
 Note the "Date as of" - these reports are 48 hours behind the current time.

 1. In Edge, open a new tab.
 Browse to the **Microsoft 365 security center**.

 1. In the Navigation menu, select **Reports**.

 1. Review the content.

 1. In Edge, open a new tab.
 Browse to the **Microsoft 365 Compliance Center**.

 1. In the Navigation menu, select **Reports**.

 1. Review the content.